 In October 1940, German authorities deported about 7,500 Jews from southwestern Germany across the border into the unoccupied zone of France.
 Vichy officials then interned most of them in Gurs.
 Of this group, 1,710 were eventually released, 755 escaped, 1,940 were able to emigrate, and 2,820 men were conscripted into French labor battalions.

 Between August 6, 1942 and March 3, 1943, Vichy officials turned over 3,907 Jewish prisoners from Gurs to the Germans; the Germans sent the majority of them to the Drancy transit camp outside Paris in northern France.
-From Drancy, they were deported in six convoys to the extermination camps in occupied Poland, primarily Auschwitz.
+From Drancy, they were deported in six convoys to the killing centers in German-occupied Poland, primarily Auschwitz.

 Vichy authorities closed the Gurs camp in November 1943.
 Almost 22,000 prisoners had passed through Gurs, of whom over 18,000 were Jewish.
 More than 1,100 internees died in the camp.
 In 1944, Gurs was reopened briefly to intern political prisoners and resistance fighters arrested by Vichy police.
 After the Allied liberation of France in August 1944, French officials used Gurs to house German prisoners of war and French collaborators.
 At the end of 1945, officials of the postwar French republic closed the Gurs camp for the last time.